 Since the crisis in 2008, people have paid more attention to their finances and are looking harder than ever for alternative methods of protecting the value of their money.
 Gold offers a long-term safe haven for those looking to protect and preserve the value of their wealth as it will always hold a significant value no matter what.
 Gold investment should be viewed primarily as a low-risk security asset for yourself and your family’s future.

-The unpredictable nature of the UK economy and the Eurozone, especially since Brexit began, suggests further long-term strength and likely rises in the global gold price, but these potential profits should not be the main reason for investing in gold.
+The unpredictable nature of the global economy, especially since the pandemic, suggests further long-term strength and likely rises in the global gold price, but these potential profits should not be the main reason for investing in gold.
 Bullion should be viewed as a non-speculative, safe, long-term method of safeguarding your wealth.
 Owning gold offers a unique and interesting element to your portfolio, offering an opportunity to spread the risk from the uncertainty of other investments such as stocks and shares, property, and currencies, which may be under-performing.

 The physical ownership of gold bullion bars and coins gives investors the ultimate control over their wealth.
 Instead of trusting third parties and handing your money over to a fund manager, or even leaving it in the bank, holding your gold at home or in secure storage gives you true control, ownership and responsibility over your own future instead of relying on others to do so.

 This control can only be achieved through owning physical gold bars and coins, not paper gold or electronic gold (ETFs).
 This control even extends to choosing how, where and when to release the value of part or all of the value of your investment.
 Hundreds of bullion dealers are willing to buy your gold instantly over the telephone.
 Investors can realise the value of the gold in just a few minutes and get a bank transfer or instant cash payment onsite the very same day.